Year 9

 Mathematics

 Students enhance their ability to analyse and interpret results when comparing data distributions and when using measurement for real world contexts.
 Learning Trigonometry expands students’ geometry knowledge.
 Students graph quadratic functions and use algebraic manipulation to solve quadratics in real world applications.
-There is a leading learners program for available for this subject
+There is a leading learners program available for this subject

 Health & Physical Education